When we purchased this house 2 years ago, it was in dated disrepair, and we still have quite a bit to go, but, oh, the progress we’ve made so far!

 We’ve had the sofas for about a year and a half and they have held up unbelievably well!
 Especially with Rowdy and Raucous boys!
 Here’s how I keep them white!

 The fireplace is still a work in progress.
 I have started the project by painting the brick with a self mixed gray.

 My goal is to paint the mantle white and add shiplap above up to the dentil moulding.
-I'd also love to see the brick framed in with white below the mantel.
-I'll save that reveal for a later date.
+I’d also love to see the brick framed in with white below the mantel.
+UPDATE: See our fireplace now!

 This chest is a treasured family heirloom that is truly one of my favorite pieces in my house.
-I found the surveyor's stick at our local dump and it's perched nicely in the corner.
+I found the surveyor’s stick at our local dump – can you believe it?
+I perched it nicely in the corner.

 In the front corner, I placed our plantation desk that came from my husband’s family.

 I have it styled nicely with my DIY wall art.